PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services-api-spec.md

 # API Specification

-Each service that is managed by PlanQK may provide a detailed API specification.
+The API Specification will help users of your service to understand how to use it.
-This specification is used to describe the interface of the service and the input data that is required to execute the service.
+It is the technical interface of your API product and describes the input and output data that is required to execute the service.
 We use the [OpenAPI Specification v3 (OAS3)](https://swagger.io/specification) to describe the API of a service.

 ## Endpoints